 To give you an idea as to how much dirty laundry weighs, here are some guidelines:

 One Large Bath Towel

 These weights give you a good guideline as to how many of each item can fit in a load of laundry.
-After you have sorted the laundry (as you always do, I'm sure), you can also weigh your empty laundry basket and then fill it.
-Weigh again and adjust appropriately.
-Learn more about how to load a washer to make your hard work produce the best results.
+After you have sorted the laundry (as you always do, I'm sure), you should weigh your empty laundry basket and then fill it with what you estimate as a full load of dirty clothes.
+Weigh the filled basket again and adjust appropriately.
+You may be able to wash more or you may need to remove some items.